motilalmeher/motilalmeher.github.io/_posts/2024-05-10-Freestyle-Swimming.md

   - Make sure your hand enters the water above your shoulder and not too wide.
   - Don't enter the water too early.

+How to perfect your flip turn in freestyle swimming?
+How to perfect your dolphin kick before freestyle and after taking turn?
+How to perfect your flutter kick during freestyle?
+How to perfect your breathing?

+Drills for Improvement:

 Mistakes swimmers make in freestyle are:
 1. Looking forward.
 Instead of looking forward, keep your head down and look at the bottom of the pool.